 We obtained incidence and mortality data from the NCI’s Surveillance, Epidemiology, and End Results (SEER) 9 registry database between 1973 and 2011 for the following cancers: bladder, breast, cervical, colorectal, esophageal, head and neck, kidney, lung, lymphoma, melanoma, ovarian, pancreatic, prostate, stomach, and uterine.
 The SEER 9 registries, which cover ~10% of the US population, form the largest, most representative and longest running national cancer incidence database.
 SEER captures virtually all of the cancers occurring in the geographic areas covered by the SEER registries; a person’s entry into the registries begins with their diagnosis and ends, if relevant, with their death.
 We analyzed N cancer cases diagnosed between 1973 and 2011, included only the first matching record for each person, and excluded deaths from cancers identified only by autopsy or death certificate.
 SEER classifies cancer as the cause of death based on the death certificate, the identity of a primary tumor, and relevant comorbidities.
 We placed a further requirement: the cancer death must have occurred within 10 years of its diagnosis.19, 20 By allowing this 10-year time window between diagnosis and death, we were able to calculate incidence-based mortality rates between 1973 and 2001 for N incident cancer cases.

 An incidence-based mortality rate for a specific cohort of newly diagnosed cancer patients equals the ratio of [1] the number of cancer deaths occurring for this cohort up to 10 years beyond their diagnosis and [2] the total number of person-years lived by this cohort, up to 10 years.
-For example, women were diagnosed with localized breast cancer in 2001.
-Between 2001 and 2011, died of breast cancer and his entire cohort lived a total of person-years.
-Thus, the incidence-based mortality rate We calculated incidence-based mortality rates by age group at diagnosis (40-44 years to 80-84 years), sex, year of diagnosis (1973-2011), cancer type, stage (in situ, localized, regional, and distant).
+For example, 1301women aged 65-69 years were diagnosed with localized breast cancer in 2001.
+Between 2001 and 2011, 66 of these women died of breast cancer and another 207 died of a competing cause of death.
+This entire cohort lived a total of 11,591 person-years over the 10-year period.
+Thus, the incidence-based mortality rate equaled 66/11,591 for cancer and 207/11,591 for competing causes of death.
+We calculated incidence-based mortality rates by age group at diagnosis (40-44 years to 80-84 years), sex, year of diagnosis (1973-2011), cancer type, stage (in situ, localized, regional, and distant), and cause of death (specific cancer and competing cause of death).
 Proportion.

 RESULTS